 Curious thing: "OK" comes from OLL KORRECT, a slang for ALL CORRECT.

-I agree with you, for two reasons: Britsh English doesn't have all these expressions like American English, witch just serves to complicate.
-And also because it's cute to hear.tolkien-onering disse:Yeah...
+I agree with you, for two reasons: Britsh English doesn't have all these expressions like American English, witch just serves to complicate.tolkien-onering disse:Yeah...
 I prefer British English than American English, but I don´t know why...

 Eönwë disse:Letisgu disse:Didn't knew that...
 I tought that the word could be used in any situation...![]()